How Outdoor Business Leaders Are Prioritizing Mental Health

-Mental health is now factoring more heavily in business leaders' decisions.
-It’s about time.
+Mental health is now factoring more heavily in business leaders' decisions

 On March 22, a young man with a gun walked into a grocery store in Boulder, Colorado, and opened fire, killing ten people.
 For Jenn Dice, president and CEO of PeopleForBikes, the tragedy affected her both personally and professionally.
 PeopleForBikes has been based in Boulder for more than two decades, and immediately, Dice knew she needed to support her team.